WCAE: Early years

 The St. John School Township filed for a construction permit for a new noncommercial educational TV station licensed to St. John on April 23, 1965.
 Originally seeking channel 66, allocated to nearby Gary, the application was amended that summer to reflect an overhauled table of UHF allocations which set aside channel 50 in place of 66.
-The Federal Communications Commission approved the application on April 15, 1966.
+The Federal Communications Commission (FCC) approved the application on April 15, 1966.
 The call letters WCAE, standing for "Calumet Area Education", were the school's third choice, after attempts to secure WLCI and WLCE, representing Lake County, were unsuccessful.
 Lake Central applied for the station after learning it would be cheaper than installing a closed-circuit system and could be paid for with matching federal grants.
 Construction proceeded through much of 1967, including the commissioning of a 300 ft tower at the school.
 Lake Central became the first secondary school in the United States to operate a television station when WCAE began broadcasting on September 26, making it the first educational TV station in Indiana.

 Early WCAE programming consisted of telecourses for adult audiences and students.
 Channel 50 immediately demonstrated its interest in serving the Northwest Indiana area—which received stations from Chicago—with a newscast and Friday night sports programming, as well as coverage of the Indiana state high school basketball tournament and Indiana University athletics, a news program focusing on events from area high schools, and other informational programming.
 In a prank, three teenagers, all students at Lake Central, climbed the tower one day in March and flew a white flag—believed to be a bed sheet—from atop the mast.